What is an SEO keyword?

 3. Individual keyword selection according to content and target group

-SISTRIX provides you with an informative tutorial on how you can approach keyword research and what its goals are.
+SISTRIX provides you with free keyword research tool and informative tutorials on how you can approach keyword research and what its goals are.
+We also provide a sample keyword research workflow.
 There are also various tools available to you for finding the optimal keyword.
 Google offers Keyword Planner, and the SISTRIX Toolbox contains a number of tools for keyword research, such as Keyword Discovery.
 However, no program can make the final selection for you, since keywords always have a human origin and the rules of the game can change quickly.

 Conclusion